vatesfr/xen-orchestra/docs/delta_backups.md

 ![](https://xen-orchestra.com/blog/content/images/2015/12/nodelta.png)

-It means huge files for each backups.
+It means huge files for each backup.
 Delta backups will only export the difference between the previous backup:

 ![](https://xen-orchestra.com/blog/content/images/2015/12/delta_final.png)